Financial inclusion: In the Philippines

-Four million unbanked Filipinos are seen to benefit from the nascent credit scoring industry, a development that is seen to serve the people that is classified at the bottom of the economy an easy access to credit once the service is available to the public.
+Four million unbanked Filipinos are seen to benefit from the nascent credit scoring industry, a development that is seen to serve the people that is classified at the bottom of the economy with easy access to credit once the service is available to the public.
 Marlo R. Cruz, president and chief executive officer of CIBI Information, Inc. (CIBI) as one of the accredited credit bureaus in the Philippines, highlighted that this is expected to unlock much economic potential in sectors of the economy that are crucial for inclusive growth.

-As per Cruz, "Many people still do not realize that the value of having a credit opportunity is synonymous to generating financial power.
-Creditworthiness is the same as to owning a keycard that can be used in navigating to the society of better possibilities."
+As per Cruz, "Many people still do not realize that the value of having a credit opportunity is synonymous with generating financial power.
+Creditworthiness is the same as owning a keycard that can be used in navigating to the society of better possibilities."

-The Bangko Sentral ng Pilipinas (BSP) reports on Financial Inclusion Initiatives and Financial Inclusion in the Philippines summarizes the country's accomplishments and significant milestones in financial inclusion.
-These reports show that 4 out of 10 Filipinos saved money in 2015 (up from 2 out of 10 in 2009).
+The Bangko Sentral ng Pilipinas (BSP) reports on Financial Inclusion Initiatives and Financial Inclusion in the Philippines, summarizing the country's accomplishments and significant milestones in financial inclusion.
+These reports indicate that 4 out of 10 Filipinos saved money in 2015 (up from 2 out of 10 in 2009).
 Among Filipino adults, 24.5% never saved and only 31.3% (up from 26.6%) have an account at a formal financial institution.
 The lack of enough money was cited as the main reason for not having a bank account.
 While there has been significant progress, much more must be done.

 As an emerging country with a sizeable number of people living in poverty, access to financial services is an important challenge.
-Based on a March 18, 2016, report from the Philippine Statistics Authority, the country's 2015 poverty incidence (the proportion of people below the poverty line versus the total population) is at 26.3% while the subsistence incidence (the proportion of Filipinos in extreme or subsistence poverty) is at 12.1%.
-This means that there are around 26 million Filipinos who are still living below the poverty line.
+Based on a March 18, 2016, report from the Philippine Statistics Authority, the country's 2015 poverty incidence (the proportion of people below the poverty line versus the total population) is at 26.3%, while the subsistence incidence (the proportion of Filipinos in extreme or subsistence poverty) is at 12.1%.
+This number means that there are around 26 million Filipinos who are still living below the poverty line.